mimiframework/Mimi.jl/docs/src/howto/howto_5.md

 where `MimiFUND.get_model` includes the call `set_dimension!(m, time, 1950:3000)`.

 ----
-#### Now we want to change the `time` dimension to be 1765 to 3000:
+#### Now we need to change the `time` dimension to be 1765 to 3000:

 Before we do so, note some important rules and precautions.
 These are in place to avoid unexpected behavior, complications, or incorrect results caused by our under-the-hood assumptions, but if a use case arises where they are a problem please get in touch on the [forum](https://forum.mimiframework.org) and we can help you out.

 - The new time dimension cannot start later than the original time dimension.
-- The new time dimension cannot end before the start of the original time dimension ie. it cannot completely exclude all times in the original time dimension
+- The new time dimension cannot end before the start of the original time dimension ie. it cannot completely exclude all times in the original time dimension.
 - The new time dimension must use the same timestep lengths as the original dimension.

-It is possible that an existing model has special behavior that is explicitly tied to a year value.
-If that is true, the user will need to account for that.

 ----
 #### We now go ahead and change the `time` dimension to be 1765 to 2500:
 ```
 set_dimension!(m, :time, 1765:2500)
 ```
 At this point the model `m` can be run, and will run from 1765 to 2500.
 That said, the components will only run in the subset of years 1950 to 2500.
 All associated external parameters with a `time` dimension have been padded with `missing` values from 1765 to 1949, so that the values previously associated with 1950 to 2500 are still associated with those years.
-To add a bit of detail, after the time dimension is reset the following holds:
+To add detail, after the time dimension is reset the following holds:

 - The model's `time` dimension values are updated, and it will run for each year in that dimension.
     ```